-Anglo-Saxon tribes of Britain.
+The name Ellinswithey first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in Cambridgeshire, where they derived their name from the place-name Elsworth.
 The place-name is derived from the Old English personal name Eli and worth, an Old English word for farm.
 The place-name translated literally as Eli's farm.
-CITATION[CLOSE]

 Early Origins of the Ellinswithey family

-Another 315 words (22 lines of text) covering the years 1273, 1280, 1400, 1600 and 1668 are included under the topic Early Ellinswithey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellinswithey research.
+Another 158 words (11 lines of text) covering the years 1273, 1280, 1400, 1600 and 1668 are included under the topic Early Ellinswithey History in all our PDF Extended History products and printed products wherever possible.

 Ellinswithey Spelling Variations